LordZeuss/raspi-docker/README.md

 ## Conclusion
 These scripts are designed to setup docker on a Raspberry Pi (Although it also works on Debian based systems that I've tested) and to setup Mullvad VPN.

+If you notice something is wrong or could be done better, please submit an issue or a pull request!
+I want this to be efficient and useful.
+From code to instructions in the README.
+Thank you to those who have contributed to the project!
+I appreciate it!

 This is my first attempt at writing scripts and working with code, so for you coder's, the code might not be the prettiest but if it works it works!

 I wrote these scripts because I couldn't find anything simple when I first started.